dorianim/portfolio/README.md

     </a>
 </p>

-This is my personal portfolio website, based on Hugo.
+This is my personal portfolio website, built with Hugo.

 # Building
 - Live updates and webserver on port 1313: `make watch`